 Alder Hall, Cedar Apartments, Elm Hall, Lander Hall, Mercer Court and Poplar Hall have pervasive Wi-Fi throughout the residential areas.
 The network is called University of Washington.
 Personally-installed wireless routers are prohibited in Alder Hall, Elm Hall, Lander Hall and Poplar Hall.

-Wi-Fi is also available in many shared areas of the residence halls, including The 8 in McMahon Hall and Ian’s Domain in McCarty Hall.
+Wi-Fi is also available in many shared areas of the residence halls, including The 8 in McMahon Hall.
 For a complete list of all Wi-Fi available areas on campus, including the residence halls, view the UW Wi-Fi locations map.
 The name of the wireless network is University of Washington, the same as it is for other locations on campus.